 There are many reasons why a student may be disciplined and only a few of those reasons relate to simple misbehavior.
 There may be underlying issues that affect the situation such as undiagnosed disabilities or attention issues, disabilities that are misunderstood or underestimated, or harm caused by unaddressed bullying.
 As there are special considerations for students with disabilities, laws and regulations that govern school discipline provide additional protections for students with disabilities facing suspension or expulsion.
 It is crucially important to understand the connection between disability and the school disciplinary process in order to ensure that a student is not penalized unfairly or for behaviors they cannot control, and is afforded their full rights in the discipline process.

 If your child has been suspended, we can work with your family to get them back into school quickly and to identify and address any contributing underlying factors that might lessen the severity of the consequence.
 We represent all children facing discipline issues, including those in general and special education in public school, those attending independent (private) schools, and those in non-public placements.

 - A child is unfairly disciplined for a behavior that is related to their disability (like autism or ADHD)

 - A student posts something on social media that violates a school code of conduct or that the school finds objectionable for another reason

 - A child with a behavioral disability acts impulsively and is disciplined for that behavior

 - A student is caught fighting in school

-- A victim of bullying is disciplined when they eventually retaliate
+- A victim of bullying is disciplined when they eventually respond

 - A student is suspended for violating school rules